Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: Stacking

 With the initial list of rejected pixels generated, a rejection mask is made for the input warp by constructing an empty image that has the rejected pixels from that input set to a value of 1.0.
 This image is then convolved with a 5 pixel FWHM zeroth-order ISIS kernel.
 Any pixels that are above the threshold of 0.5 after this mask convolution are marked as bad and will be rejected in the final combination.
 If more than 10\% of all pixels from an input image are rejected, then the entire image is rejected as it likely has some systematic issue.

-Finally, a second pass at rejecting pixels is conducted, by growing the current list to include pixels that are neighbors to many rejected pixels.
-The ISIS kernel used in the previous step is again used to determine the largest square box that contains under the limit of $0.25 * \sum_{x,y} kernel^2$.
+Finally, a second pass at rejecting pixels is conducted, by extending the current list to include pixels that are neighbors to many rejected pixels.
+The ISIS kernel used in the previous step is again used to determine the largest square box that does not exceed the limit of $0.25 \times \sum_{x,y} kernel^2$.
 This square box is then convolved with the rejected pixel mask to reject the neighboring pixels.
 This final list of rejected pixels is passed to the final combination, which creates the final stack values from the weighted mean of the non-rejected pixels.
 Six total images are constructed for this final stack: the image, its variance, a mask, a map of the exposure time per pixel, that exposure time map weighted by the input image weight, and a map of the number of inputs per pixel.
+Examples of each output image type for the stacking process are shown in Figures~\ref{fig:stack image} through \ref{fig:stack exp wtimage}.

-These convolved stack products are not retained, as the convolution reduces the resolution of the final image.
-Instead, we apply the normalizations and rejected pixel maps generated from the convolved stack process to the original unconvolved input images.
+The convolved stack products are not retained, as the convolution is used to ensure that the pixel rejection uses seeing-matched images.
+This prevents any differences in the input PSF shape from skewing the input pixel rejection.
+We apply the normalizations and rejected pixel maps generated from the convolved stack process to the original unconvolved input images.
 This produces an unconvolved stack that has the optimum image quality possible from the input images.
 Not convolving does mean that the PSF shape changes across the image, as the different PSF widths of the input images print through in the different regions to which they have contributed.

-Due to the expected large range of data values in the final stacked image, saving them as compressed 16-bit integer images with linear BSCALE and BZERO scaling values is likely to offer poor reconstructions of the stacked image.
-This will lead either to truncation of the extrema of the image, or quantized values that are poorly spaced for the image histogram.
+While IPP image products from single exposures use compressed 16-bit integer images, this dynamic range is insufficient for the expected scale of the stacked images.
+This will lead either to truncation of the extrema of the image, or quantized values that poorly sample the image noise distribution.
 Saving the images as 32-bit floating point values would alleviate this quantization issue, at the cost of a large increase in the disk space required for the stacked images.